JohnDanz/augur-core-changes/README.md

   sharesEscrowed,
   moneyEscrowed
 )

+data controller
 ```
 `trades.se` has become `orders.se` and gone through some changes in the new contracts. `tradeCommits` has been changed to `orderCommits`.
 It's still indexed by a trader address and contains the transaction hash `hash` and block number `block` for each order committed. `trades` has become `orders` which is indexed by an `order` ID.
 The two new values added to `orders` are `sharesEscrowed` and `moneyEscrowed` which represent the amount of shares or money held to be used to fulfill bids and asks.

+Finally like most contracts, `orders` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### orders method changes, additions, and removals:
 ```